Embark on a virtual, 360-degree, School tour and get a sneak peek of our dedicated labs, workshops, and study areas!

 On successful completion of the module, students will develop the ability to design digital logic circuits for a range of applications.
 They will apply state-of-the-art digital logic design development and verification methods, and will learn to use the most prevalent programming language in digital design for Programmable Logic Devices (PLDs), i.e. VHDL.
 Students will also gain the knowledge necessary to discuss PLDs in general and FPGAs in particular, including the major steps involved in digital circuit design development and implementation.
 Finally, students will gain the level of understanding required to use practical skills gained from hands-on experience of FPGAs containing development boards.

-The module will also address the effects of wear, such as the nature of surfaces, describing and measuring surface form, static and kinetic friction, adhesive and abrasive wear regimes, and mechanical design.
+It will also address the effects of wear such as the nature of surfaces, describing and measuring surface form, static and kinetic friction, adhesive and abrasive wear regimes, and mechanical design.
 This section of the module will look at combined loadings, thin walled theory, yield criteria and failure mechanisms.
 Students will gain an understanding of the manufacturing processes and surface finish, tolerances, limits and fits, and will work with standard components such as rolling bearings, plain bearings and seals.

 Students will develop the ability to classify the fundamental types of solid materials according to bond type, energy and physical properties.
-They will also learn to describe the unit cell types adopted by industrially significant metals and will gain familiarity with the use of direction and Miller indices as a method of describing planar symmetry and the crystallographic basis of anisotropy.
-Additionally, the module will enhance students’ ability to describe fundamental materials concepts of solid solutions, point defects, dislocations and atomic diffusion, and will develop an understanding of how finite element analysis is able to supplement the engineering design process and be aware of the need to validate the results of a finite element analysis.
+They will also learn to describe the unit cell types adopted by industrially significant metals, and will gain familiarity with the use of direction and Miller indices as a method of describing planar symmetry, and the crystallographic basis of anisotropy.
+Additionally, the module will enhance students’ ability to describe fundamental materials concepts of solid solutions, point defects, dislocations and atomic diffusion.
+Finally, students will develop an understanding of how finite element analysis is able to supplement the engineering design process, and will be aware of the need to validate the results of a finite element analysis.

 The module involves students completing an individual project.
 They are responsible for the research, management and the design/practical element of the project.
 They will be assigned a project title and project supervisor who will guide and advise throughout the project.
 The module aims to give students an in-depth knowledge of a specific, specialist area of their subject.
 They will learn professional software, design or experimental skills consistent with subject.